stjudecloud/rfcs/text/0000-rnaseq-workflow-v2.0.md

 >     * ENCODE is not filtering any features, they are just changing some of the contig names in the [GENCODE v24][gencode-v24] GTF (see the analysis [in the appendix](#ENCODE-GTF-generation)).
 >     * The TOPMed pipeline [does outline some postprocessing](https://github.com/broadinstitute/gtex-pipeline/blob/master/TOPMed_RNAseq_pipeline.md#reference-annotation) they are doing to the [GENCODE v26][gencode-v26] GTF, but it's mostly just collapsing exons.
 I inspected the script, which does have some functionality built in to blacklist a list of transcript IDs.
 However, the documentation does not specify that this is turned on by default.

-After discussion internally, we decided to continue removing `level 3` annotations by default:
+After discussion internally, we decided to discontinue removing `level 3` annotations by default.
-* `level 3` features were considered too experimental to apply in the majority of use cases our end users explore.
-* Additionally, moving forward with this filtering made us feel more comfortable with the decisions we made about [GENCODE compatability](#GENCODE-compatability).
-* Last, the small number of situations were one would want to include these in the counts weighed against the risk of false-positive discoveries in unverified genes + miscounted evidence that couldhave been counted towards verified features made it undesirable to include.

-For any users interested in these `level 3` features, you should rerun the alignment and quantification with these features included in your GTF.

 ## Quality control inclusion